Willis Earl Beal: Early career

 In 2007, Beal moved to Albuquerque, New Mexico.
 Here Beal spent some time homeless, and working entry-level jobs, notably as a night-shift security guard.
 During this time Beal began to record music, leaving CD-Rs in public spaces around Albuquerque.
 Beal would also leave self-illustrated flyers around the town in the hope of finding a girlfriend.
 One of these flyers was discovered by Found Magazine who put Beal on the cover of their magazine.
 Found later released a limited-edition box set called The Willis Earl Beal Collection, which included Beal's poetry, artwork and a 17-song album.
 Through these flyers and the subsequent coverage in Found, Beal was contacted by more than 100 members of the public.

 Music career

 Beal participated in auditions for Simon Cowell's The X Factor television show, but dropped out of the "boot-camp" stage of the competition.
 In 2012, Beal signed a recording contract with Hot Charity, an imprint of independent record label, XL Recordings.
 Beal's first single for the labels, "Evening's Kiss" was released on February 17, 2012, and the accompanying music video was illustrated by Beal.
 Beal's debut album, entitled Acousmatic Sorcery was released on April 2, 2012.
+In 2013, Beal was the star and subject of the musical drama film, Memphis, directed by Tim Sutton.
+The film screened at the Venice Film Festival and Sundance, and was distributed theatrically through Kino Lorber in 2014.